poke1024/origami/README.md

 |[order.json](docs/formats.md#orderjson)| | | | | | |&#11044;| |&#9711;|
 |[ocr.zip](docs/formats.md#ocrzip)| | | | | | | |&#11044;|&#9711;|
 |[compose.zip](docs/formats.md#composezip)| | | | | | | | |&#11044;|

+It is possible to replace single Origami pipeline stages by custom implementations by simply reading and writing Origami's artifacts using the documented file formats.

+It is also possible to run Origami stages and then postprocess the generated artifacts before continuing with later stages.

 ### Order of Batches